timhtheos/nginx-dynamic-server-block/README.md

 Note that I have read
 [If Is Evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/).

+## Why is there a need for a dynamic server blocks?

+Simple.
+Here are the things I don't want to do, every time I add a new website into the server.

+1. I don't want to duplicate a server block file and rename it to a new website.
+2. I don't want to edit the said copied file and change variables there, such as `root`,`server_name`, `access_logs`, among others.
+3. I don't want to symlink the said copied file from sites-available to sites-enabled.
+4. I don't want to restart nginx every time I do the above steps.
+5. And I don't want to re-edit the same file, if nginx failed and test with `-t` and try again.
+6. I am lazy.

+## What I want?

+1. I just want to create a directory of the domain name in a proper path and clone the project inside `www` and check the web browser.
+2. There's no step 2.

+Lazy?

 ## Installation

 1. Copy `dynamic` file into your nginx' sites-available directory that is usually